Mia Love

 Ludmya "Mia" Love (née Bourdeau; December 6, 1975 – March 23, 2025) was an American political commentator and politician who served as the U.S. representative for Utah's 4th congressional district from 2015 to 2019.
-A member of the Republican Party, she was the first Haitian American elected to Congress, the first Black American elected to Congress from Utah, and the first Republican black woman elected to Congress.
+A member of the Republican Party, she was the first Haitian American elected to Congress, the first Black person elected to Congress from Utah, and the first Republican Black woman elected to Congress.

 Born to Haitian parents in the New York City borough of Brooklyn and raised in Connecticut, Love graduated from the University of Hartford.
 She was elected mayor of Saratoga Springs, Utah, in 2010, having previously served on its City Council.
 She spoke at the 2012 Republican National Convention.
 That year, she ran for Congress in Utah's 4th congressional district, losing narrowly to incumbent Democratic Party U.S. Representative Jim Matheson.
 She ran for Congress again and was elected in 2014, defeating Democratic opponent Doug Owens; she defeated Owens a second time to win re-election in 2016.
 After losing re-election in 2018 to Democrat Ben McAdams by 694 votes, Love was hired by CNN as a political commentator in 2019.

-Love died from glioblastoma on March 23, 2025.
+In 2022, Love was diagnosed with glioblastoma, an aggressive form of brain cancer.
+She died in March 2025 at age 49.